OsmoSystems/osmo-jupyter/README.md

 ## Using this library

-1. Before you can consume the library, you'll need to [set up an SSH key with GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-This lets your computer access the private Git repository and you may have already done this.
+1. Before you can consume the library, you'll need to [set up an SSH key with GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) and with your computer's SSH manager.
+When setting up your key, leave the passphrase blank.
+This lets your computer access the private Git repository via SSH and you may have already done this.

 2. Add these lines near the top of your notebook: